Generating Storytelling Images with Rich Chains-of-Reasoning: StorytellingPainter

-Beyond the three aforementioned main evaluators, we further assessed our method based on the following criteria:
+Beyond the three aforementioned evaluators, we further assessed our method based on the following criteria:

 \begin{itemize} \item \textbf{Human Semantic Complexity Score}.
-Although the ISA model is able to automatically compute the Semantic Complexity Score with relatively high alignment to human judgments, it still inevitably contains bias.
-Thus, to evaluate the effectiveness of different methods more accurately, apart from ISA model, we also incorporate human evaluation to assess the semantic complexity of the generated images.
-Specifically, we adopt the annotation criteria established by~\citet{Song_Pang_Tang_Wu_Zhu_2025} to train our human evaluators and refine the scoring scale from 1 to 5 to include half-point increments for greater granularity.
-Each image is independently rated by three evaluators, and the final manual Semantic Score is obtained by averaging their scores.
-To measure the inter-rater reliability, we compute the Intra-class Correlation Coefficient (ICC) for our annotations.
-The model we select is two-way mixed-effects model.
-The ICC of our human evaluation is 0.889, which means there is a high degree of consistency among our evaluators. \item \textbf{Number of Visual Clues}.
-During the feature extraction stage of CoT VLISA (BERT), the seven dimensions of visual clues will be extracted.
+Although ISA model can automatically compute Semantic Score with relatively high alignment to human judgments, it still inevitably contains bias.
+Thus, to assess the semantic complexity of generated images more accurately, we also incorporate human evaluation. \item \textbf{Number of Visual Clues}.
+In the feature extraction stage, CoT VLISA (BERT) extracts seven dimensions of visual clues.
 Thus, we calculate the number of visual clues based on the features as a reference. \item \textbf{Number of Words}.
-Since the generated stories are intended to be short and suitable for image generation, rather than long narratives with temporal progression, we compute the number of words in each story.
-In other words, in many cases, an excessively long story length may be a signal that the model is failing to follow the given instructions.
+Since the generated stories are intended to be concise and suitable for image generation, rather than long narratives with temporal progression, we compute the number of words in each story as an indicator of instruction following.

 \end{itemize}